im-practices/.github/README.md

   - [ ] Avoid using default values that may be overlooked
   - [ ] Clearly state the format if something specific is required
   - [ ] If you want to use the github hosted runners use the `runs-on: ubuntu-latest` tag
+  - [ ] Add a workflow code as the first line in the workflow: `# Workflow Code: UpsetBass_v1    DO NOT REMOVE`
+    - When changes are made to the workflow the version should be incremented
+    - Replace `UpsetBass` in the example above with your own code.
+The [Random Username Generator] site can help.
+The current workflows were generated using the emotions/creatures options.
   - For consistency,
     - [ ] Ensure there are spaces between the brackets and the expression when using expression syntax
       - Expected: ${{ secrets.thing }}